anshckr/sprinkrl_app/README.md

-# Spot (Sprinklr+Bot)
+# Spot (Sprinklr+Bot) - An employee position tracking app that allows you to allocate seats to employees, search them via their name, team or designation.

 ## Getting Started

-To get you started you can simply clone the this project's repository and install the dependencies:
+To get you started you can simply clone this project's repository and install the dependencies:

 ### Prerequisites